 Yard weaning and education

-There is far more to weaning than simply separating the calf from the cow.
-Correct management of weaners, low stress training and educating calves at weaning, sets their pattern of behaviour for the rest of their lives.
+Correct management of weaners, including low stress training and education of calves at weaning, sets their pattern of behaviour for the rest of their lives.
 Making their first experience of handling and husbandry procedures as pleasant as possible reduces the stress experienced throughout their lifetime when similar procedures are carried out.
 Minimising handling stress of weaners also helps to de-sensitise them to the regular noises and movements of people and vehicles.
 This results in ease of handling and increased growth performance, so is well worth the initial investment of time.

 Check all of the infrastructure and equipment ahead of time (to avoid injuries and escapes), including yards, hay feeders and water troughs.
 If different classes of weaners are going to be weaned, ensure there is adequate yard space so animals can be drafted and managed accordingly.
 Calves get bored and will often manage to open a gate catch by playing with it, so place another chain or wire around gate catches.
 Before weaning occurs, ensure the water troughs are clean, the hay feeders are full of good quality hay, and the appropriate concentrate is available in the weaning yard (as well as sufficient supplies of feed on hand to cover the weaning period).